AndreaGonzato/express-web-app/README.md

 docker-compose up
 ```

-## How to load some data using the script (Optional)
+## (Optional) Load some data using the script
-This section is optional a do it only if you want to load some data.
+This section is optional.
+Read it only if you want to have some fake users and posts on the social network.
 Run the script `loadData.py` located in `/express-web-app/app/database`
 ```
 cd /express-web-app/app/database